 Thanks to a donation from Be Hope Church, they are providing support for these families in a unique way.

-“We’ve hired a part-time counselor with that donation, and that counselor is solely working with those families and kids that were impacted by the tornadoes,” said Otten.Grab the FREE WDTN News App for iPhone or Android.
+“We’ve hired a part-time counselor with that donation, and that counselor is solely working with those families and kids that were impacted by the tornadoes,” said Otten.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.